azoth-lang/azoth.language.reference/src/move-types.md

 If a class or trait is declared as a `move` type then all subclasses or implementing traits must also be `move` types.
 All struct declarations are move types.
 Value types cannot be move types.

+**TODO:** maybe value types can be move types to allow pseudo reference values that act like move types.